 Forget everything you think you know about vegetables and let me tell you what happens when you culture them.
 Grow your own probiotics in a jar of vegetables, and you’ll be shocked and amazed at all they can do.
-I feel like I’ve been standing on the top of a mountain singing the praises of cultured vegetables for fifteen years and some have listened and others not, but I knew one day there would be a tipping point and that day is almost here.
+I feel like I’ve been standing on the top of a mountain singing the praises of cultured vegetables for twenty-one years and some have listened and others not, but I knew one day there would be a tipping point and that day is almost here.
 My life was dramatically changed from a jar of cultured vegetables that was teeming with billions of probiotics.
-It continues to amaze me and fill me with wonder but the help it provides can far surpass the things I have seen in myself and countless others.
+It continues to amaze me and fill me with wonder, but the help it provides can far surpass the things I have seen in myself and countless others.
 My everyday life is made better by eating a spoonful of these amazing vegetables.
 We keep a jar in our fridge at all times . . . okay, like at least six or more jars to be truthful.
 I like variety, what can I say?
 They will last for months on end.

 I’ve seen them help myself and countless people with stomach distress, be it food poisoning or a virus, or stomach rumbles.
 I’ve used it on my whole family for years and years.
 Nothing works as fast or better than a spoonful of juice or the veggies.
 It will make you a believer if you just try it the next time you have stomach distress of any kind.
 But that’s not all it can do.